emilsjolander/StickyListHeaders/README.md

             }
         });
 ```
-As you see,MyAdapter is just a StickyListHeadersAdapter which is mentioned in the previous section.
+As you see, MyAdapter is just a StickyListHeadersAdapter which is mentioned in the previous section.
 You needn't do any more extra operations.

 There are three important functions: